GoogleCloudPlatform/nodejs-docs-samples/appengine/typescript/README.md

 # App Engine TypeScript sample

-This sample provides an example of how to compile TypeScript files while deploying to App Engine.
+This sample provides an example of how to deploy TypeScript files to to App Engine.

-The `gcp-build` NPM script is used to trigger the TypeScript compilation process.
-This step happens automatically when deploying to App Engine, but must be performed manually when developing locally.

 ## Setup